Poppy is the author of "A Bard's Lament." She lives in Enoshima and likes to read novels and play video games, especially open-world RPGs.

 Almost five billion videos on YouTube are watched every single day, and it isn't unusual for talented individuals, whether it be pranksters, comedians, gamers, or singers, to find fame and even a little fortune on this massive video sharing website.

-Judith de los Santos, under the username Malukah, uploaded her first video in November 2011, and in six years, she has acquired almost 600,000 subscribers (as of September 2017).
+Judith de los Santos, under the username Malukah, uploaded her first video in November 2011, and in six years, she has acquired over 685,000 subscribers (as of October 2020).

 Her first video featured a short cover of the theme song from Bethesda's fantasy roleplaying video game, The Elder Scrolls V: Skyrim, and since then, she has uploaded many more songs featured from other games and even several originals.